roserhp/F81_F84_Phylogenetic_Invariants/Macaulay2/Readme.md

   * Section 3: Propositions 3.2, 3.3, 3.4
   * Section 7: Propositions 7.1, 7.2

 For the sake of readability, some required computations can be found in file Tripod.m2.
-All imported txt files have been generated with Tripod.m2.
-All imported .txt files have been generated with Tripod.m2 and are available in this repository.
+All imported txt files have been generated with Tripod.m2 and are available in this repository.

 * Tripod.m2: this file contains the following computations regarding tripods:
   * 1. No-evolution point $\rho=\varphi(Id,Id,Id)$ in probability coordinates